ExploreASL/Documentation/source/Tutorials-Import.md

 Tokens (parts of the directory names) were extracted according to the regular expressions above.
 Here we decide how the tokens are used.

-This is specified by "tokenOrdering": `[patientName, SessionName, ScanName]`
+This is specified by "tokenOrdering": `[patientName, VisitName, SessionName, ScanName]`

 * `"tokenOrdering": [1 0 2 3];` = first token is used for patient name, second for session name, third for scan name
 * `"tokenOrdering": [1 0 0 2];` = first token is used for patient name, second for scan name, session name is not assigned